10 best photography spots for photography in Athens and Watkinsville GA

 8. Five Points Area in Athens

 Five Points is a residential-ish neighborhood in Athens, Georgia, centered on the intersection of South Milledge Avenue, South Lumpkin Street, and Milledge Circle.
 It does have loads of housing, but it also has a sprawling nearly-urban shopping area peppered with a lot of big yards, parking areas, and trees.
-It's pretty easy to get a lot of variety in a short time here. the Fairyography studio is also located here, at 1720 S. Lumpkin St. Athens GA 30606
+It's pretty easy to get a lot of variety in a short time here, so it's perfect for baby photos.
+The Fairyography studio is also located here, at 1720 S. Lumpkin St. Athens GA 30606

 9. Chase St Park Warehouses - 160 Tracy St Athens, Georgia 30602